Geert Wilders: Views on Russia and Ukraine

 In 2016, Wilders described Vladimir Putin as a "true patriot" and an ally in the war against Islamic terrorism.
 In 2016, he opposed the Association Agreement between the European Union and Ukraine.

 In November 2017, Wilders said there was "hysterical Russophobia" in the Dutch government that he wanted to counter.
 However, the PVV insisted on punishing the perpetrators of the downing of flight MH17.
 On 28 February 2018, four years after Russia's annexation of Crimea, Wilders traveled to Moscow and met with senior Russian officials in the Duma.
 His trip sparked sharp criticism among relatives of Dutch victims of the MH17 disaster, who accused him of disregarding Moscow's involvement in the tragedy.
-On 27 February 2018, Wilders tweeted, "Russia.
-Moscow.
-Duma.
-Stop the Russiaphobia.
-It's time for Realpolitik.
-Partnership instead of enmity!"

 On 24 February 2022, the day the Russian invasion of Ukraine started, Wilders tweeted "Do not let Dutch households pay the price for a war that is not ours."
 Wilders and PVV backed an unsuccessful motion to declare Dutch neutrality in February 2022 and to end sanctions on Russia in June 2022.
 He linked sanctions against Russia with rising inflation and the energy crisis.
 In March 2022, Wilders tweeted, "I have sympathy for the Ukrainians, but I have been elected by the 1 million Dutch people who have voted for me."
 He would temporarily accept a limited number of Ukrainian refugees and support European states accepting refugees from Ukraine.

 Later in 2022, Wilders and the PVV verbally condemned the Russian invasion, although in 2023, Wilders argued against military aid to Ukraine.
 According to the PVV's electoral manifesto, "The Russian aggressor has unlawfully invaded Ukraine.
 But we do not send our money and defence equipment such as F16s to Ukraine but keep it for our own Armed Forces".

 Documents leaked by Ukrainian hackers in October 2023 purported to show attempts by the Kremlin to cultivate connections with members of PVV.